OSCPU-Zhoushan/Zhoushan/docs/report.md

 - Integer Issue Queue: size = 8, 2 in, 2 out, collapsing

-- Memory Issue Queue: size = 8, 2 in, 1 out, collaping
+- Memory Issue Queue: size = 8, 2 in, 1 out, collapsing

 For integer issue queue, as CSR registers are not renamed, we must wait for the execution stage to clear all in-flight instructions before issuing CSR access instructions.
 For memory issue queue, `store` instructions act as instruction barrier, i.e., `load` instructions between 2 `store` instructions can be issued out-of-order, but `store` instructions must be in-order.